 We first stumbled across Bennet Schlesinger's lamps on the Instagram of a friend.
 Perched atop two handmade ceramic bases were shades made from translucent paper sheets, stretched across a cambered latticework of bamboo strips.
 They were glowing and fresh and new, and we immediately fell in love.
 Now, the Southern California–based Schlesinger, who designs under the name Lightsong Exchange, is co-headlining an exhibition of his work at the new Los Angeles gallery Stanley’s.

 A weekly Saturday recap to share with you our favorite links, discoveries, exhibitions, and more from the past seven days.
-This week: an unlikely source for geometric bedding, a bathroom made beautiful by neon grout, and a political art initiative to benefit one of our favorite organizations, She Should Run.
+This week: a funny lamp with cartoon hands, a new space for emerging design in Paris, and a collection of furniture by SU favorite EJR Barnes for a collector in London (above).

 Eugenia Díaz Peon, a Mexican ceramicist who prefers to go by the nickname of Uxi, discovered her calling not very long ago.
 As co-founder of the Yucatán-based brand Région, she began traveling in recent years to remote locations outside of her home base in Mérida, to learn from the traditional craftspeople who typically work far outside the city.
 There, she was particularly drawn to a clay known as “el barro de Ticul," or the mud of Ticul.
 Rough, dirty, and filled with impurities, the clay is like a terracotta, but with a more luminous color and texture.